The latest FFS Cup fixtures and results

-The draws for the third round of the FFS Members Cup and the fourth round of the FFS Cup have taken place following the completion of Gameweek 17.
+The draws for the fourth round of the FFS Members Cup and the fifth round of the FFS Cup have taken place following the completion of Gameweek 18.

 FFS CUP

-The results from the third round of the open-to-all 2019/20 FFS Cup are available by clicking here.
+The results from the fourth round of the open-to-all 2019/20 FFS Cup are available by clicking here.

 The fourth round draw in full can be accessed here.